Pratikkatad/California-Housing-Data-Analysis/README.md

 10. Please create a new column named total_bedroom_size.
 If the total bedrooms is 10 or less, it should be quoted as small.
 If the total bedrooms is 11 or more but less than 1000, it should be medium, otherwise it should be considered large.

-The project will include Python code, data visualization, and explanations for each step to ensure a clear understanding of the dataset and the insights gained from the analysis.
+The project include Python code, data visualization, and explanations for each step to ensure a clear understanding of the dataset and the insights gained from the analysis.